meads2/easyToDo/README.md

 # Adding features
  - Utilize the new localStorage API to store the todo items in memory
- - Add some addittional functionality of CRUD
+ - Add some additional functionality of CRUD
   - Create - COMPLETE
   - READ - INHERITED
   - UPDATE - NEEDS IMPLEMENTATION